Hopac/Hopac/Docs/Internals.md

 threads.
 The **Work** class also contains a **Next** field (mainly) for this purpose as the work item stack is implemented as a linked list.

-The worker thread is responsible for catching any unhandled exceptions raised by the execution of a work item and passing them to the current exception handler.
+The loop in a worker thread is responsible for catching any unhandled exceptions raised by the execution of a work item and passing them to the current exception handler.
 This way individual work items do not generally need to implement try-catch blocks (and there is a little less overhead to executing a work item).
 The current handler is referenced by the **Handler** field of the **Worker** struct and is updated by both the worker thread loop and individual work items that specifically want to install a new handler.

 While the **Work** class has support for exception handling, it does not have support for success continuations.
 That is the domain of the **Job** and